vsivsi/meteor-job/README.md

 // Make a job object from a job document (which you can obtain by subscribing to a jobCollection) job = Job.makeJob('jobQueue', jobDoc);  // No callback!
 // Note that jobCollections are reactive, just like any other Meteor collection.
 So if you are
-// subscribed, the job documents in the collection will autoupdate.
+// subscribed, the job documents in the collection will auto-update.
 Then you can use Job.makeJob
-// to turn a job doc into a job object whenever necessary without another DDP roundtrip
+// to turn a job doc into a job object whenever necessary without another DDP round trip

 // Once you have a job object you can change many of its settings (but only while it's paused) job.pause(function (err, result) {   // Prohibit the job from running on the queue